Caltrain Modernization Program: Stadler EMU

-The Stadler KISS double-decker EMU that Caltrain ordered will be compliant with the FRA alternative Tier-I crash-worthiness standard.
-Under the alternative standard, it will have Crash Energy Management (CEM) features that allow parts of the EMU to collapse whilst keeping the passenger seating area intact in the event of collision, instead of relying on pure structural strength as in the traditional Tier-I standard.
+The Stadler KISS double-decker EMU that Caltrain ordered are compliant with the FRA alternative Tier-I crash-worthiness standard.
+Under the alternative standard, it has Crash Energy Management (CEM) features which allow parts of the EMU to collapse whilst keeping the passenger seating area intact in the event of collision, instead of relying on pure structural strength as in the traditional Tier-I standard.
 The implementation of the alternative Tier-I standard results in a lighter train that will save energy and track maintenance cost.
 Coupled with the positive train control system that is being installed on the Caltrain line, Caltrain KISS trains will be allowed to operate in mixed traffic with heavier trains, such as Amtrak passenger trains and Union Pacific freight trains, instead of the temporal separation required in the 2009 waiver.

 Because the existing Caltrain platforms are at a different height compared to proposed high-speed rail vehicles, the EMU trains will be equipped with doors at two heights, at 22 in and 50.5 in above-top-of-rail, allowing Caltrain to eventually transition from the existing 8 in low platforms to CHSRA-compatible high platforms, enabling unassisted boarding of all passengers as specified by the Americans with Disabilities Act of 1990.

 In January 2018, PCJPB applied for $631.5 million in state funds for the Electrification Expansion Project (EEP), part of which would be used to exercise the option to purchase an additional 96 EMUs at a cost of $600M.
 The existing funding for PCEP includes the purchase of 96 EMUs, which would displace 75% of the current diesel-hauled passenger trains from the Peninsula Corridor.
 The additional funds requested for EEP would bring the electric fleet to 192 EMUs, enabling Caltrain to displace all diesel passenger locomotives between San Francisco and Tamien with a fleet of 24 8-EMU consists. $11.5M of the request would be used for station improvements: $8M to expand certain platforms to accommodate 8-EMU trains and $3.5M to increase secure bicycle storage.
 An additional $14M would be used to implement on-board WiFi for passengers.
 The remaining $6M would be used to support planning and policies along the Peninsula Corridor.
-The configuration of the additional EMUs is not confirmed, although Clem Tillier has speculated the additional EMUs will be similar to the bike trailer cars (which lack traction motors) but with additional seating instead of bike racks.
-A Stadler brochure shows the seventh car is a passenger trailer with two powered trucks.
+The updated EMU consist configuration, according to Stadler brochures released in 2021 and 2023, adds a seventh car, which is a passenger trailer with two powered trucks, giving the EMU a total of eight powered trucks.